uu-python/participants/thomass.md

-May the odds be ever in our favor learning python
+May the odds be ever in our favour learning python